theRealSherapat/CompSA/Thesis/README.md

 	+ Use bold face on Figure-captions (so that it's rather **Figure 4.1** instead of Figure 4.1).
 	+ Minimize the use of parentheses and '—'s.
 * Polish/finish citations and references throughout the master's report:
+	+ Add the right citations/references where there are empty \cite{}-clauses.
-	+ Add citation-links on citations (throughout the thesis document when references are cited),
+	+ Add citation-links on citations (throughout the thesis document when references are cited).
 	+ Change to using the [NOR04]-style (first author(s), Normann e.g.) instead of [3]-style.
 * Polish/finish the page layouts:
 	+ Se til at alle figurene og tabellene er plassert der det gir mening for deg, ikke der det gir mening for LaTeX.